 All Minnesotans 12 years of age and older are now eligible to receive the COVID-19 Vaccine!
 For the most up to-date information about the COVID-19 Vaccine, click here.

-Bigfork Valley is not currently accepting allocations of the COVID-19 Vaccine due to a decrease in demand.
-Scenic Rivers Health Services in Bigfork does have availability for patients.
+Bigfork Valley is not currently accepting allocations of the COVID-19 Vaccine, however, Scenic Rivers Health Services in Bigfork does have availability for patients.
 Call 218-361-3274 to schedule a vaccine appointment with Scenic Rivers.
+Here’s what you should know about the COVID-19 Vaccination.

 The Minnesota Department of Health has also developed a Vaccine Finder tool to assist Minnesotans in connecting with local vaccine providers in their area.
-Fina a vaccine provider near you!
+Find a vaccine provider near you!